gvisoc/gvisoc-timer/README.md

 ```

 ## Running Tests
-The tests are automated whenever you push changes to Github by Travis CI and Saucelabs.
-For running your tests locally you must bypass the Saucelabs plugin, aka `sauce`, hence the command you want to use in your workstation is:
+The tests are automated whenever you push changes to Github by means of Travis CI.
+For running your tests locally:
 ```
-$ polymer test --skip-plugin sauce
+$ polymer test
 ```